 So how to edit your photos in Lightroom?

-1. Edit like a pro in Lightroom
+1. How to Edit Photos in Lightroom

 Lightroom offers compelling editing functionalities.
 You can apply a preset with a single click, similar to what you can do on Instagram or having full control of each setting and manually change each one of them one at a time for a more professional and polished look.

-As we’ve briefly introduced, the editing phase happens in the Develop module.
+As we’ve briefly introduced, in Lightroom, the editing phase happens in the Develop module.
 The develop module is where you will probably spend most of your time when working in Lightroom.
 From this module, you can adjust pretty much any imaginable setting of your photo.

 Lightroom, thanks to its powerful editing features, allows you to apply your style and make your photos look unique.
 You can be as creative as you want and differentiate your work from other photographers.

 Unless you are a visual artist, a good rule of thumb of photo editing is to make your final images look as natural as possible.
 In the beginning, you’ll be very tempted to over saturate or over contrast your photos, but with time you’ll learn how to recognize when you’ve reached a well-balanced image.